scientific-python/docstub/docs/introduction.md

 "sklearn.tree" = "sklearn.tree"
 ```

-which will enable any type that is prefixed with `ski.` or `sklearn.tree.`, e.g. `ski.transform.AffineTransform` or `sklearn.tree.DecisionTreeClassifier`.
+which will enable any type that is prefixed with `ski.` or `sklearn.tree.`, for example `ski.transform.AffineTransform` or `sklearn.tree.DecisionTreeClassifier`.

 :::{important}
 Docstub doesn't check that types actually exist or if a symbol is a valid type.